crowdwave/flood/README.md

 #### File Processing:
 34. Files are processed by **copying them to the target S3 profile** using the **Golang AWS SDK**.
 35. The program must ensure that the file is fully uploaded to the S3 bucket before moving it to the `completed` directory.
+   - The check should be **informational only** if the target S3 service does not support `HEAD` requests.
 36. If the S3 upload fails, the program must log the error and move the file to the `failed` directory for retry or manual intervention.

 #### Bucket Validation Against S3 Server: